dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 extension type members.*

-We need to introduce a concept that is similar to existing concepts for regular classes.
+We need to introduce a concept that is similar to existing concepts for regular classes, namely that an extension type _has_ a certain member.

+First, we say that an extension type member declaration _DM_ _precludes_ an extension type member declaration _DM2_ if they have the same name, or the basename of _DM_ is the same as the basename of _DM2_, and one of _DM_ and _DM2_ is a setter declaration, and the other is a method declaration.

+Moreover, we say that an extension type member declaration _DM_ _precludes_ a non-extension type member signature `m` if they have the same name, or the basename of _DM_ is the same as the basename of `m`, and _DM_ is a setter declaration and `m` is a method signature, or _DM_ is a method declaration and `m` is a setter signature.

+*We use this concept with superinterfaces of DM.
+DM may have multiple non-extension type superinterfaces, and they may differ with respect to the precise member signature for a given member name, but they will not differ with respect to the kind: `m` may be a method or a setter or a getter, but it cannot be, e.g., a method in one superinterface and a getter in another one.
+Hence, it is well-defined to talk about `m` being a method or a setter signature even though there may be multiple member signatures with the given name.*

-We say that an extension type declaration _DV_ _has_ an extension type member named `n` in the case where _DV_ declares a member named `n`, and in the case where _DV_ has no such declaration, but _DV_ has a direct extension type superinterface `V` that has an extension type member named `n`.
-In both cases, when this is unique, _the extension type member declaration named `n` that DV has_ is said declaration.
+We say that an extension type declaration _DV_ _has_ an extension type member named `n` in the cases where:

+- _DV_ declares a member named `n`.
+- _DV_ has no such declaration, but _DV_ has a direct extension type superinterface `V` that has an extension type member named `n` due to a member declaration _DM2_, and _DV_ does not declare a member _DM_ that precludes _DM2_.

+*Note that it is well-defined which member declaration causes an extension type to have a given extension type member because a compile-time error occurs whenever this is ambiguous: Either _DV_ contains a declaration named `n`, or at most one superinterface has an extension type member named `n`, which is then (by induction) due to a uniquely determined extension type member declaration.*

 The type (function type for a method, return type for a getter) of this declaration relative to this invocation is determined by repeatedly